sile-typesetter/casile/README.md

 #### Project parameters

 These settings apply to the whole project.
-To override the defaults set them in your project's `Makefile` (or a shared include!).
+To override the defaults set them in your project’s `Makefile` (or a shared include!).

 * `LANGUAGE` sets the language for localized file names.